Eclipse Stars

 My girlfriend and I took a once in a lifetime trip of viewing the full totality of the eclipse on Monday August 21st, 2017.

-We rented a cabin in the Great Smoky Mountains of North Carolina.
+We rented a cabin on Airbnb in the Great Smoky Mountains of North Carolina.
 Our cabin was in the direct path of full totality which offered a little over 2 minutes worth of totality.

 The cabin had a fantastic view of the mountain range which we could see the moon cast a giant shadow over once totality hit.